blb78/darkside.vim/README.md

 # Useless.vim

-Stay focus on useful informations by hidden useless.
+Stay focus on useful informations by hiding useless.

 This is a fork of [Limelight.vim](https://github.com/junegunn/limelight.vim).
 My goal is to adapt his philosophy, using highlight, to my needs.